-Each director who was a director for all of 2017 attended at least 75% of the board meetings and meetings of committees on which he or she served in 2017.
-The board of directors held five regular meetings during 2017.
-The board of directors did not take action by written consent during 2017.
+Each director attended at least 75% of the board meetings and meetings of committees on which he or she served in 2018.
+The board of directors held five regular meetings during 2018.
+The board of directors did not take action by written consent during 2018.

 Under the Company's corporate governance guidelines, an individual cannot be nominated for election to the board of directors after his or her 72nd birthday.
 Any director who turns 72 during his or her normal term will continue in office until the expiration of that term.
-As previously stated, Mr. Mendoza and Mr. Zore will retire from the board of directors at the end of their current term, May 4, 2018.
+As previously stated, Mr. Walter will retire from the board of directors at the end of his current term, May 10, 2019, and will therefore not be seeking re-election.